treacherousfiend/mastercomfig/docs/customization/launch_options.md

 For these reasons and more, it is recommended that you use the DirectX versions listed above.
 But for those who are wondering, mastercomfig is still compatible with your current DirectX 8 configurations.
 It does not override or change DirectX level.
 So if you use a DirectX 8 launch option, you can continue to use it keeping the above in mind.

+!!! warning
+There are also reports of DirectX 8 not working after the 64-bit update or causing crashes.